PC Financial World Elite MasterCard $20 + $100 Gift Card Freebie

 How to teach kids about money is an interest of mine, probably because I have two young kids under age 10.
 My oldest especially is starting to notice her friends brand name clothing and boots – I’m still trying to figure out how to brainwash my kids into frugality. :) The Frugal Farmer has written a good article on financial moves she’s teaching her kids.

 With Trump being elected as President of the U.S, you may be thinking how this will impact your financial future.
 Personally, I think that markets will continue to march upward over the long term.
 Mark from My Own Advisor has his own take on how to invest now that Trump is in power.

 I’m a believer in saving money, but focusing on the “big impact” items that make a difference.
 Things such as mortgage rates, price of your car, groceries, clothing, vacations, and regularly eating out.
-Marie Engen from Boomer and Echo agrees with this philosophy and asks “are you wasting your time to save money?“If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Marie Engen from Boomer and Echo agrees with this philosophy and asks “are you wasting your time to save money?“If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).